sccreeper/goputer/frontends/gpc/README.md

-# Goputer C
+# Goputer C (GPC)

-A goputer runtime written in C using SDL.
+A goputer frontend written in C using Raylib.